lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 #### Calling Built-in Functions and Other Verbs

 MOO provides a large number of useful functions for performing a wide variety of operations; a complete list, giving their names, arguments, and semantics, appears in a separate section later.
-As an example to give you the idea, there is a function named `length` that returns the length of a given string or list.
+As an example to give you the idea, there is a function named `length` that returns the length of a given string, list, or map.

 The syntax of a call to a function is as follows: